su8/grepc/README.md

 `-l` prints count the total input given from `stdin` input, e.g. feeded by other programs in a pipe

-### If no options are provided the program will list the total number of files and folders in current/or provided folder

 ---

 ## Windows users